Cabbage Fried Rice

 - Soy Sauce: You can substitute gluten-free tamari or coconut aminos for a gluten-free recipe.

-- Rice Vinegar: For flavour.
-You can use unseasoned or seasoned rice vinegar.
+- Rice Vinegar: You can use unseasoned or seasoned rice vinegar.

-Heat 1 tbsp of the oil in a large skillet over medium-high heat.
-When it’s hot, add the onion, cabbage and white parts of the green onions.
+Step 1: Heat 1 tablespoon cooking oil in a large saucepan or wok over medium-high heat.
+When it’s hot, add the onion, chopped cabbage and white parts of the green onions.
 Season the veggies with a pinch of salt and pepper.

 Cook the veggies for 5-7 minutes then add the garlic and cook for another minute while stirring.